 cie. toula limnaios currently performs 60 – 70 times per year with the ensemble of 18 permanently salaried employees.

-with its flexible, lean, but highly effective structure and in co-production with international partners, the company continuously produces ensemble work of exceptional quality, making them one of the most successful ensembles for contemporary dance today.
+with its flexible, lean, but highly effective structure, in co-production with international partners, the company continuously produces ensemble work of exceptional quality, making them currently one of the most successful ensembles for contemporary dance.

 »nothing that is not an excerpt of the heart, finds its expression in the work of toula limnaios, whereby the originality of this artist, a perfectionist of excesses, may lie therein. her excesses focus on mankind, the mysteries of his origins, the fire of his future.«

 »the cie. toula limnaios stands for dance that touches the soul. for visually stunning, intensely atmospheric journeys into the dark places and afterworlds of humanity. over the years, she has found her own expressive voice. more often than not, the choreographer is inspired by great works of art and literature, famous musical scores. classic works of art, which she rewrites and reframes with her own aesthetic, her movement vocabulary and transforms into psychologically, finely balanced contemporary pieces. the company is marvelously hard-working and her theater is one of the hottest spots for contemporary dance.« (tagesspiegel, patrick wildermann)

 in berlin: akademie der künste, halle tanzbühne berlin, theater am halleschen ufer